Process of Recruitment

 Thus, to approach the ideal, individuals responsible for the recruitment process must know how many and what types of employees are needed, where and how to look for individuals with the appropriate qualifications and interests, what inducements to use (or avoid) for various types of applicant groups, how to distinguish applicants who are unqualified from those who have a reasonable chance of success, and how to evaluate their work.

-Number of Contacts: Organizations, nearly always, plan to attract most applicants than they will hire.
+Number of Contacts: Organizations, nearly always, plans to attract more applicants than they will hire.
 Some of those contacted will be uninterested, unqualified, or both.
 Each time a recruitment program is contemplated, one task is to estimate the number of applicants necessary to fill all vacancies with qualified people.

 The yRs must be used with circumspection.
 No yRs will be available for recruiting employees for the first time, or for recruiting sources or methods that have not yet been tried.
 Recruiters in such cases have to depend upon their counterparts in other organizations or make their own guesses.